IIIF/api/source/api/presentation/2.1/index.md

 }
 {% endhighlight %}

-Other resources may also have comments made about them, including Manifests (comments about the object), Sequences (comments about that particular ordering), Ranges (comments about the section), Annotations (replies to the targeted Annotation), and so forth.
-In order for the client to discover these Annotations, they can be included in an AnnotationList referenced from the target resource.
+Other resources may also have comments made about them, including manifests (comments about the object), sequences (comments about that particular ordering), ranges (comments about the section), annotations (replies to the targeted annotation), and so forth.
+In order for the client to discover these annotations, they can be included in an AnnotationList referenced from the target resource.
 This is accomplished by reusing the `otherContent` pattern.
 Any resource may have a list of annotations associated with it in this way.

 {% highlight json %}
 {